91% relative sensitivity and 99% relative specificity*

 The performance of the OHC COVID-19 Antigen Self Test was established in a prospective clinical study using an EUA authorized molecular test as a comparator method (PPA 64.2% and NPA 98.6%).
 COVID-19 antigen tests are less sensitive than molecular (PCR) tests, and the performance of antigen tests can vary with the amount of COVID-19 protein in your sample.
 This means that the test may miss as many as 36 cases of COVID-19 out of 100.
 For more information about the Osang clinical performance, please see the Healthcare provider instructions for use.
 It is not possible to determine how much virus is in your sample prior to testing and a negative test does not rule out COVID-19 infection.
 A negative test also does not mean that you are not infectious.
 You can still have COVID-19 with a negative result from this test and infect other people.
 For this reason, it is recommended that you test at least twice (serial testing) when using this test.
 You should contact your healthcare provider to determine if additional testing with a highly sensitive COVID-19 molecular test is recommended.
 You can find further information by visiting http://www.osanghc.com/en/ifu/hometest.
 The performance of this test is still being studied in patients without signs and symptoms of respiratory infection and for serial screening.
 Performance may differ in these populations.

 A positive result means that it is very likely you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
-You should self-isolate from others and contact a healthcare provider for medical advice about your positive result.
-Your healthcare provider will work with you to determine how best to care for you based on your test result, medical history, and symptoms.
+You should self isolate from others and contact a healthcare provider for medical advice about your positive result.

 An invalid result means the test was not able to tell if you have COVID-19 or not.
-If the test is invalid, a new swab should be used to collect a new nasal specimen and the test should be run again, using all new test components.
+If the test is invalid, a new swab should be used to collect a new nasal specimen and you should test again with a new test.

 Product availability may vary by country.